Mickey Smith: Development

-Clarke dressed as Mickey Smith on the Doctor Who set, March 2008.

 In accepting the role Noel Clarke comments that he "had to have a lot of faith" in executive producers Russell T Davies and Julie Gardner because he felt the series was not of high quality at the time of its previous cancellation.
 Mickey was created alongside Rose's mother Jackie in order to explore the question of who is left behind after a companion leaves earth to travel with the Doctor.
 Russell T Davies created the two characters and returned frequently to them in order to make Rose "real" and "give her a life".
 Whilst Billie Piper, who played Rose, felt that the character of Rose was "ruthless" in abandoning elements from her home life, Clarke commented that he felt anybody would do the same, stating "who can blame her really?"
 He felt that Rose's relationship with Mickey consisted of her "sitting on the couch, watching him watch football".
 Retrospectively viewing the episode "Rose" in 2009, Davies identifies Mickey's characterisation as "naturally selfish"—in the same vein he identifies many of his characters—drawing into question his "mysterious emails" and the fact he "abandons Rose for the football down the pub".
 He suggests that the character "deserved to lose his girlfriend, right from the start".
 Clarke feels the character of Mickey wasn't widely liked in the first series, admitting that he also saw the part as a "kids’ TV" role.